 - A 20-foot Sun Tracker pontoon boat with covered deck

-- MSL can lease larger vessels if needed and has a standing contract with the University of Washington-Applied Physics Laboratory for hiring their 58-foot research vessel, the R/V Jack Robertson
+- MCRL can lease larger vessels if needed and has a standing contract with the University of Washington-Applied Physics Laboratory for hiring their 58-foot research vessel, the R/V Jack Robertson

 The Dive Team

-PNNL has an experienced scientific dive team comprising MSL staff involved with scientific research dedicated to supporting a wide variety of projects in underwater environments.
+PNNL has an experienced scientific dive team comprising MCRL staff involved with scientific research dedicated to supporting a wide variety of projects in underwater environments.
 The divers’ experience includes the following:

 - habitat and species assessment and data collection